Sixty-miler: Bad weather and heavy seas

+In July 1904, the interstate collier, Nemesis, was carrying a cargo of coal and coke from Newcastle to Melbourne, but encountered a fierce gale.
+Nemesis was last seen by another ship, Marloo, 10 miles off Coalcliff, heading south against the wind at only one knot, but seemingly not in trouble.
+Later, some rockets were fired, as a signal that the ship was in distress.
+The ship and all 32 of her crew were lost.
+Some wreckage washed ashore, around Cronulla Beach, as did the bodies of some of her crew.
+More wreckage was also found south of Jibbon Point, to the south of Port Hacking, and a spar believed to be from the ship was seen floating 20 miles off Sydney Heads.
+The nature of the wreckage attested to the ferocity of the storm.
+The master of Marloo gave evidence to a Marine Court that, "It was the worst sea he ever saw.
+The seas came from three directions, met in a pinnacle, and exploded like a cannon."

 Herga had a narrow escape, in April 1914.
 Struck by a violent gale as she approached Sydney, she was buffeted by the large waves.
 An unusually large wave broke through the skylights of her engine room and stokehold, flooding them and disabling her engine.
 The prevailing weather caused her to drift southward and away from the rocky coastline; her engineers were then able to restore the engine to service, allowing her to complete the trip under her own power.